 Regardless of whether you are charged with a felony, misdemeanor, or minor infraction, contact our criminal defense attorneys.
-At the Phoenix, Arizona office of Montano Arentz & Handler, PLLC, their lawyers are available to help you and your family 24 hours a day.
+At the Phoenix, Arizona office of Montano Arentz & Associates, PLLC, their lawyers are available to help you and your family 24 hours a day.

 Any person, such as a private security guard, can make a citizen's arrest if they see a misdemeanor being attempted or committed.
 (A misdemeanor is a criminal offense, usually punishable with a fine or short jail term.)
 They also can make a legal arrest for a felony as long as it actually was committed and they have good reason to believe you did it.
 They must take you to a police officer or judge who is required by law to take you into custody.